drud/docker.nginx-php-fpm/README.md

 ## Building and pushing to dockerhub

-Makefiles are provided for both versions to help build containers.

-To push a new version to hub.docker.com
+Standard build targets are provided both at the top-level Makefile and the individual Makefiles in the php56 and php7 directories.

 ```
+make container
+make push
+make VERSION=0.1.0 container
+make VERSION=0.1.0 push
+make version
-make TAG=x.x.x taggedpush"
+make clean
 ```

-If you omit setting the TAG on the build, it will try to use the branch you're on as the tag.

 ## Running
 To simply run the container: